 Project planning is iterative.
 Because an action or plan you did later, might eliminate the validity of a previous action or plan.
 Therefore, progressive planning and iterations are done to reach the most appropriate project planning in the end.

-Project Planning Process Step #20: Prepare procurement documents
+Planning Process Group Activities #20: Prepare procurement documents

 If there will be tools, equipment, materials or resources that will be purchased from external organizations, how to purchase them from the vendors or suppliers must be documented.
 For instance, how will you select the supplier?
 What will be the conditions to make a payment to one of your suppliers, etc?

-Project Planning Process Step #21: Finalize “how to execute & control” parts of all management plans
+Planning Process Group Activities #21: Finalize “how to execute & control” parts of all management plans

 At the end of the project planning process, the execution and monitoring & controlling approaches of the project must be concrete.
 And these plans must be implemented to reach the goals of the project in the end.

-Project Planning Process Step #22: Develop final PM plan and performance measurement baseline that are realistic
+Planning Process Group Activities #22: Develop final PM plan and performance measurement baseline that are realistic

 The final project plan must be completed by the end of the project planning process.
 This plan should include measurable objectives, attainable cost and schedule targets.

-Project Planning Process Step #23: Gain formal approval of the plan
+Planning Process Group Activities #23: Gain formal approval of the plan

 This step is crucial.
 Once the project planning is completed, this plan must be approved by all project stakeholders.
 The project manager must be sure that everybody is on the same page about the project objectives and targets by the end of the planning phase.
 If there are disagreeing parties, these need to be clarified and revisions must be done.
 Otherwise, any party who does not believe in the created project plan or does not support the project plan brings a very high risk to the success of the project.